orbeon/orbeon-forms-doc/configuration/properties/form-runner-attachments.md

 The value of `oxf.fr.detail.attachment.max-size-aggregate-per-form` can be overridden:

 - for a specific form, from the Form Builder "Form Settings" dialog

+This property was previously named `oxf.fr.detail.attachment.max-size-aggregate`.
+The old name is still supported for backward compatibility.

 ## Maximum aggregate attachment size (controls)